Missing information?

 More information

-Capt William Chaplin was awarded the Bronze Star Medal a first fime for heroic achievements in military operations against the enemy near Hambye, France on 30 July 1944.
-The citation for this Bronze Star mentioned the following, "when his company encountered heavy enemy opposition and a number of men were seriously wounded while protecting engineers constructing a bridge, Capt Chaplin skillfully maneuvered his unit into a more advantageous position and with effective rifle fire repulsed the hostile attack."He was awarded the Bronze Star Medal a second time posthumously for his action during the battle for Aachen.
-The citation reads, "Despite heavy mortar fire, apt Chaplin moved fearlessly about exposed ground and directed the succesful defense of a tactically important terrain feature.
-In the performance of his heroic mission, Capt Chaplin was mortally wounded."
+Capt William Chaplin was awarded the Bronze Star Medal, a first time for heroic achievements in military operations against the enemy near Hambye, France, on 30 July 1944.
+The citation for this Bronze Star mentioned the following: "When his company encountered heavy enemy opposition and a number of men were seriously wounded while protecting engineers constructing a bridge, Capt Chaplin skillfully maneuvered his unit into a more advantageous position and with effective rifle fire repulsed the hostile attack."

 He was killed by mortar shrapnel.

-Capt Chaplin was initially buried at Henri-Chapelle in a temporary grave at Henri-Chapelle on 18 October 1944.
+Capt Chaplin was initially buried at Henri-Chapelle in a temporary grave on 18 October 1944.
 After being disinterred and after the cemetery was given a permanent status, he was given his final resting place on 1 July 1948.

 Photo source: -